RomanPilyushin/Mind/The Future Tense (das Futur).md

 ### Introduction

 The Future Tense, known as _das Futur_ in German, is used to describe actions or events that will happen in the future.
-While German often uses the [[The Present Tense (das Präsens)|present tense]] with a time adverb (e.g., _morgen_, _nächste Woche_) to talk about the future, _das Futur_ provides a way to clearly indicate future intentions, predictions, or assumptions.
+While German often uses the [[The Present Simple (das Präsens)|present tense]] with a time adverb (e.g., _morgen_, _nächste Woche_) to talk about the future, _das Futur_ provides a way to clearly indicate future intentions, predictions, or assumptions.

 ### Formation of _das Futur_